Ryan Tannehill Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- Tannehill averages 230.3 passing yards per game in six matchups against the Texans, 9.2 fewer yards his over/under in Sunday's game.
+- In six matchups against the Texans, Tannehill averaged 230.3 passing yards per game, 3.2 yards less than his over/under for Sunday.

-- Tannehill threw a touchdown pass five times and multiple TDs in three of those games against the Texans.
+- Tannehill threw one touchdown pass five times and multiple TDs three times against the Texans.

 - Note: Tannehill's stats vs. Texans date back to 2016.